As a Backyard Poultry member, you’ll have access to our complete lineup of Flock Files.

 Flock Files are easy-to-digest, one-page documents that teach you what you need in a hurry.
 These handy reference sheets are easy to download or print out.
 They make great teaching aids whether you want to educate yourself, your friends and family, or your customers.

-Read MoreComposting chicken manure allows you to use your flock’s waste in vegetable or flower beds, or to feed perennials like berry bushes and trees.
+Read MoreLearn how to compost chicken manure so that you can put it to use in vegetable patches, flower beds, and even to grow perennials and trees.

 Read MoreFound worldwide, erysipelas most commonly affects turkeys.
 The bacteria live in areas high in nitrogen and enter the bird through skin wounds, mucous membranes, or ingestion.
 Fighting, picking, and artificial insemination may create lacerations.